 Here’s the basic step-by-step process to use a Windows cloud server as a form of VPN-as-a-service.
 Note that this guide is intended for a small project.
-If you need to install a VPN for an enterprise, consider DirectAccess, which Microsoft Hyper-V MVP and cloud architect Thomas Maurer says has been greatly simplified in the Windows Server 2012 package.
+If you need to install a VPN for an enterprise, consider DirectAccess, which Microsoft Hyper-V MVP and cloud architect Thomas Maurer says has been dramatically simplified in the Windows Server 2012 package.

 - Set up a VPN on a cloud server running Windows Server 2012 (go here for help with Windows Server 2008 R2), via the instructions of Maurer, by first setting up the server role Remote Access, using either Server Manager or PowerShell.

 - You should now be looking at the Role Services pane.
-Rather than “Routing,” choose the option, “DirectAccess and VPN (RAS).”
+Rather than “Routing,” choose the option “DirectAccess and VPN (RAS).”

 - When the next window pops open, which should say, “Confirm installation selections,” keep everything as it’s set by default.